BehroozZare/CSC148-Example/Section1/Implementation/README.md

         init_pos.append(distance_to_sun_in_screen, 0)
 ```

-When the Python interpreter (the tool that runs the codes line by line) tries to execute this line, it fails, and the reason is written in the error.
+When the Python tries to execute this line, it fails, and the reason is written in the error.

 ```python
 TypeError: list.append() takes exactly one argument (2 given)
 ```

-This error basically says that the `append` function has a single input, but I am providing two inputs!
-Looking at the code, I can see that while I thought I was appending a tuple, it is actually considered as two inputs `distance_to_sun_in_screen` and `0`.
+This error says that the `append` method expects a single input, but I am providing two inputs when I am calling it in my code!
+Looking at the code, I can see that while I thought I was appending a tuple, it is actually considered as two inputs: `distance_to_sun_in_screen` and `0`.
 So I have to fix this bug by adding parentheses for creating a tuple and then adding it to the `init_pos` list.
 So the fixed code is:

 ```python
         init_pos.append((distance_to_sun_in_screen, 0))